nichoth/whammy/README.md

 ------------------------------------------

-* [ ] use a separate html page for the product page.
+* [x] use a separate html page for the product page.
 Without the logo

+* [ ] css for single product page